Syrian Army: Defections

 At October 1, 2011, according to high-ranking defected Syrian Colonel Riad Assaad, 10,000 soldiers, including high-ranking officers, had deserted the Syrian Army.

-Some of these defectors had formed the Free Syrian Army, engaging in combat with security forces and soldiers in what would turn into the Syrian Civil War.
+Some of these defectors had formed the Free Syrian Army, engaging in guerilla-style attacks and combat with security forces and soldiers in what would turn into the Syrian Civil War.

 At 16 November 2011, Rami Abdel Rahman, the head of the UK-based Syrian Observatory for Human Rights, however estimated that less than 1,000 soldiers had deserted the Syrian Army; at the same moment, an FSA battalion commander claimed that the FSA embraced 25,000 army deserters.
 Also in November 2011, the Free Syrian Army or the website of France 24 estimated the Syrian Army at 200,000 troops.
 According to General Mustafa al-Sheikh, one of the most senior defectors, however, in January 2012 the Syrian forces were estimated at 280,000 including conscripts.

 By March 15, 2012, many more soldiers, unhappy with crackdowns on pro-democracy protesters, switched sides and a Turkish official said that 60,000 soldiers had deserted the Syrian army, including 20,000 since February 20.
 It was added that most of the deserters were junior officers and soldiers.
-By 5 July 2012, the Syrian Observatory for Human Rights estimated "tens of thousands" soldiers to have defected.
-By August 2012, 40 Brigadier generals from the Army had defected to the opposition army, out of a total of 1,200 generals.
+By 5 July 2012, the Syrian Observatory for Human Rights estimated "tens of thousands" of soldiers to have defected.
+By August 2012, 40 brigadier generals from the Army had defected to the opposition army, out of a total of 1,200 generals.

 On June 14, 2013, 73 Syrian Army officers and their families, some 202 people in total, sought refuge in Turkey.
 Amongst their number were seven generals and 20 colonels.
+In 2013, Agence France Press wrote on 'Syria's diminished security forces.'